 There are occasions when it is appropriate to fill a faculty position by asking the Office of Equal Opportunity and Diversity (EOD) for a waiver of the usual search procedures in order to either bring an individual to campus for a formal interview, or to appoint him/her immediately to the position.

-The DEO brings such a proposal to Executive Associate Dean Raúl Curto.
-If the College decides to support such a recruitment, the Dean; Associate Dean for the Arts and Humanities; or Associate Dean for the Natural, Mathematical, and Social Sciences will initiate the process by requesting an EOD waiver and presenting the credentials of the scholar to demonstrate that if a search would be undertaken he/she would rise to the top of the applicant pool.
+The DEO brings such a proposal to the Dean.
+If the college decides to support such a recruitment, the Dean; Associate Dean for the Arts and Humanities; or Associate Dean for the Natural, Mathematical, and Social Sciences will initiate the process by requesting an EOD waiver and presenting the credentials of the scholar to demonstrate that if a search would be undertaken he/she would rise to the top of the applicant pool.

 The request for a waiver may specify either: